 15. Is emotional infidelity considered cheating?

 This is undoubtedly among the most sensitive topics to broach before marriage but it will help you prepare for the worst.
+It is indeed one of the more intimate questions to ask your partner but will nevertheless pave the way for an honest marriage.

 Talking about it does not mean you are going to emotionally cheat on your partner.
 But it certainly helps clear the air about what would happen if either of you fell prey to emotional infidelity.